Enaam1988/project1/README.md

 ## Data Source
 [www.kaggle.com](https://www.kaggle.com/datasets/gabrielsantello/medical-malpractice-insurance-dataset)
+## Key Research Questions
+1. Are individuals represented by private attorneys more likely to receive larger settlements or judgments in medical malpractice?
+- The analysis findings point to a significant variance in average compensation between claims that involve private attorneys than those that don’t.
+In this specific context, it has become evident and supported by strong statistical evidence that retaining a private attorney significantly influences the amount received in claims than those who don’t.

+2. Is the age of the patient a factor influencing the size of claims?
+- Based on the data, we can draw a conclusion that there is a statistically significant difference in the insurance claim amounts among the age groups.
+With age groups (0-18), (46-60), and (61-87) consistently receiving higher claim amounts.

+3. For which specialty is malpractice insurance most costly?
+- Our data indicates that Dermatology is the medical specialty associated with the highest malpractice insurance costs.
+This implies, on average, Dermatologists encounter greater claim amounts and expenses in malpractice insurance claims when compared to their counterparts in other medical specialties.
+To gain a more comprehensive understanding of the precise factors driving these heightened insurance expenses for Dermatology, further investigation is needed.

+4. What impact does the choice of insurance have on the claim amount?
+- It is evident that there exists a substantial contrast in claim amounts based on the type of insurance.
+Specifically, Private Insurance stands out significantly in terms of the average amount when compared to other types.
+The analysis indicates that the selection of insurance type is a critical factor in influencing the claim amount.
+This insight can be helpful for decision-making concerning insurance coverage and effective claims management.
 ## Methodology
 1. **Data Gathering and Preprocessing:**
    - Gathered the medical malpractice claim payments dataset and conducted preprocessing tasks to address missing values and inconsistencies.